NylramWhist/Wildharvest/LICENSING.md

 4. review third-party dependencies, Foundry VTT, the D&D5e system, compendium content, fonts, icons, and other externally sourced materials under their own terms.

 Local private development releases may continue without making a public license claim.
 This document records project status; it is not itself a software license.

+Game icons by Lorc, Delapouite, and Skoll.
+Available on https://game-icons.net under the CC BY 3.0 license.
+Icons were recolored and adapted for the Wildharvest interface.